Travelport-Ukraine/uapi-json/docs/Air.md

 **See: <a href="../examples/Air/cancelBooking.js">cancelBooking example</a>**

-## .ackScheduleChange(params)
+## .acknowledgeScheduleChange(params)
-<a name="ackScheduleChange"></a>
+<a name="acknowledgeScheduleChange"></a>

-This method sends ack to all schedule changes.
+This method sends a acknowledge request to all schedule changes.
 TK statuses will be updated to HK, and returns updated Universal record.

 **Returns**: `Promise`. - Revised record for requested Universal Record.
 **See**: [Accepting All Schedule Changes](https://support.travelport.com/webhelp/uapi/uAPI.htm#Booking/Modify/Schedule_Changes/Accepting_All_Schedule_Changes.htm)